Introduction

 - Olive oil or peanut butter (optional)

-- Apply the Cleaning Solution: Choose your natural ingredient and apply it to the residue.
+- Apply Your Selected Natural Ingredient: Choose your preferred natural substance and apply it directly to the residue.

-- Vinegar: Soak a cloth in vinegar and place it over the residue.
-Let it sit for a few minutes to soften the adhesive.
+- Vinegar: Soak a cloth in vinegar and place it over the residue for several minutes to soften the adhesive.

-- Lemon Oil: Apply a few drops of lemon oil to a cloth and rub it onto the residue.
+- Lemon Oil: Add a few drops to a cloth and gently rub it onto the residue.

-- Baking Soda: Make a paste with baking soda and water, then apply it to the residue.
+- Baking Soda: Create a paste with baking soda and water, then apply it to the residue.

-- Olive Oil or Peanut Butter: Apply a small amount to the residue and let it sit for a few minutes.
+- Olive Oil or Peanut Butter: Spread a small amount over the residue and allow it to sit for a few minutes.

-- Gently Scrape: Use a plastic scraper or your fingernail to scrape off the softened residue gently.
-Avoid using metal tools to prevent scratching the glass.
+- Gently Scrape: Use a plastic scraper or your fingernail to carefully lift the softened residue.
+Avoid metal tools to protect the glass.

-- Continue scraping gently until the residue is gone.
+- Continue scraping gently until the residue is completely gone.

-- Final Cleaning: Clean the area again with warm, soapy water to remove any remaining cleaner or adhesive traces.
-Dry the window with a microfiber cloth to prevent streaks.
+- Final Cleaning: Clean the area once more with warm, soapy water to eliminate any remaining cleaner or adhesive.
+Use a microfiber cloth to dry the window and prevent streaks.

 Advanced Techniques

-- Heat Application: Use a hairdryer to heat the adhesive residue gently.
-The heat will soften the adhesive, making it easier to scrape off.
-Hold the hairdryer a few inches away from the glass and move it back and forth to distribute the heat evenly.
+- Heat Application: Use a hairdryer on a low setting to gently warm the adhesive residue, making it easier to remove.
+Hold the hairdryer a few inches from the glass and move it back and forth for even heating.

-- Please turn on the hairdryer and set it to a low heat setting.
+- Set the hairdryer to a low setting.

-- Hold it a few inches from the residue and move it back and forth.
+- Keep it a few inches from the residue and move it back and forth.

-- Combination Approach: Combine the use of natural ingredients for enhanced effectiveness.
-For example, apply vinegar first to break down the adhesive, then use a baking soda paste to scrub away any remaining residue.
+- Combination Method: Enhance effectiveness by combining natural ingredients.
+For instance, apply vinegar to loosen the adhesive first, then follow up with a baking soda paste to scrub away any remaining residue.

 - Apply vinegar or lemon oil to the residue.